Placer mining: Trommel

-A trommel is composed of a slightly-inclined rotating metal tube (the 'scrubber section') with a screen at its discharge end.
+A trommel is composed of a slightly inclined rotating metal tube (the 'scrubber section') with a screen at its discharge end.
 Lifter bars, sometimes in the form of bolted in angle iron, are attached to the interior of the scrubber section.
 The ore is fed into the elevated end of the trommel.
-Water, often under pressure, is provided to the scrubber and screen sections and the combination of water and mechanical action frees the valuable minerals from the ore.
+Water, often under pressure, is provided to the scrubber and screen sections and the combination of water and mechanical action frees the valuable heavy minerals from the lighter gravel.
 The mineral bearing ore that passes through the screen is then further concentrated in smaller devices such as sluices and jigs.
 The larger pieces of ore that do not pass through the screen can be carried to a waste stack by a conveyor.

 Gold dredge

 Large-scale sifting of placer gold from large volumes of alluvial deposits can be done by use of mechanical dredges.
-These dredges were originally very large boats capable of processing massive amounts of material, however as the gold has become increasingly depleted in the most easily accessible areas, smaller and more maneuverable dredges have become much more common.
+These dredges were originally very large boats capable of processing massive amounts of material; however, as the gold has become increasingly depleted in the most easily accessible areas, smaller and more maneuverable dredges have become much more common.
 These smaller dredges commonly operate by sucking water and gravel up through long hoses using a pump, where the gold can then be separated using more traditional methods such as a sluice box.